 Advent is designed to help us avoid that.
 It is a season recognized by the church that traditionally starts four weeks before Christmas.
 The purpose of Advent is to help us avoid rushing into Christmas, but instead to anticipate it, reflecting on what it means, and to cause us to rejoice at the coming of Jesus.
 This year more than ever, we need to fix our eyes on the hope Jesus brought and still brings.

 Advent is a season designed to remind us of the darkness and despair of our own hearts, that God promised to rescue us from that darkness, and that he sent Jesus, born as a baby, to become that rescue.

 We have focused the month of December around the season of Advent.
-The messages on Sundays and the Advent Guide will go hand in hand and will direct our focus together toward Jesus, reminding us that our hope is in him.
+The messages on Sundays will direct our focus together toward the first coming of Jesus as a baby and all that it means for us, as well as his future second coming to restore all things.
+Both remind us that our hope is in Jesus alone!

 This is a great season to invite friends, family, and neighbors to hear about and experience the true meaning of Christmas!

-Our Christmas service is on Sunday, December 23, at 6pm and will happen at Ferris Heights Methodist Church’s building.
-This is always a special day.
-Please invite many family, friends, and neighbors to be your special guests as we celebrate the arrival of Jesus together.
+Our Christmas service is on Sunday, December 19th, at 6pm and will happen in Ferris Heights Methodist Church’s auditorium.
+This is always a special day together, and we encourage you to invite many family, friends, and neighbors to be your special guests as we celebrate the arrival of Jesus together!

 We are using Derwin Gray’s video series, Advent, as a personal and family resource during each week of Advent.
 We will post a link to a new video each week and one on Christmas Eve.
 Each video is around 10-15 minutes and also comes with a study guide.

 This reading plan slowly works through the promises of God and the longing of his people, leading up to the arrival of Jesus on Christmas.
 It’s a 31 day plan, but many of the readings are short and can be combined to customize it to your schedule.